 Starting out at Stockton's Georgian Theatre & The Green Room but following a disagreement over financial irregularities concerning two gigs in particular - Goldblade & a sold out Sleaford Mods show.
 In May 2015 the decision was made to relocate permanently to Westgarth Social Club in Middlesbrough.
 There have been one or two gigs at other venues when the Westgarth hasn't been available but its ran professionally by Stephen Callaghan and houses two rooms for live music.
 Sadly it closed down abruptly in February 2023.
 Things have now gone full circle with shows taking place at the Georgian Theatre, Green Room, Sticky's and NE Volume Music Bar in Stockton on Tees and later this year further afield in Darlington and Sunderland.

 May 2019 saw us celebrate our 100th concert with The Membranes since we commenced promoting live music.
 Highlights of the year included The Godfathers, Eight Rounds Rapid and The Delta Bombers from Las Vegas playing to a near capacity upstairs room on a Sunday evening in July the day after Kubix Music Festival.

 2020 we only managed to host three shows before the Coronavirus Pandemic took a hold and we had to cancel several events.
 Last year we managed two 'socially distanced' events featuring Helen McCookerybook in Stockton on Tees and Paul-Ronney Angel of The Urban Voodoo Machine at the Westgarth.
 The Membranes headlined a seven band line - up in September but it wasn't a success financially.
 The Courettes attracted a decent crowd in October then The Nightingales staged a sold out event upstairs.
-Our homage to John Peel also returns in November with 1919, Inca Babies and The Wolfhounds and we finish the year with Riverside Rebellion in December and TV Smith playing a solo show at the refurbished and under new ownership NE Volume Bar in Stockton on Tees was a victim of the uncertainty of Covid in Scotland as our show followed two events in Glasgow and Edinburgh.
+Our homage to John Peel also returned in November with 1919, Inca Babies and The Wolfhounds and we finished the year with Riverside Rebellion in December.
+Sadly our gig with TV Smith playing a solo show at the refurbished NE Volume Bar in Stockton on Tees was a victim of the uncertainty of Covid in Scotland as our show followed two events in Glasgow and Edinburgh.